 If your divorce mediator is not a divorce attorney, once you and your partner reach an agreement in your mediation, your attorney will review that agreement, and potentially prepare the finalized documents for the court.
 This way, you will be reassured that the agreement is valid and enforceable.

 A Divorce Mediator Attorney Is Simpler and Less Expensive

 As you might imagine, having a separate attorney in addition to your divorce mediator is going to add to your legal bills.
 The less expensive alternative is to find a divorce mediator who is also an experienced divorce attorney, familiar with the latest developments in divorce law and practice.
 This kind of mediator will be able to advise you as to the legal ramifications of any agreements reached during your mediation at the mediation, and not in a separate session with an outside divorce attorney.

 Call 631-923-1910 for a Free Long Island Divorce Mediation Consultation

 To learn more about Divorce Mediation on Long Island and how it can save you time, money and stress, visit this page: How Divorce Mediation Works and its Benefits for Families in Nassau, Suffolk, Long Island.
-If you would like to learn more about Divorce Mediation on Long Island, call the divorce law firm of Robert E. Hornberger, Esq., P.C. at 631-923-1910 or fill out the short form on this page for a complimentary divorce mediation consultation.
+If you would like to learn more about Divorce Mediation on Long Island, call the divorce law firm of Hornberger Verbitsky, P.C. at 631-923-1910 or fill out the short form on this page for a complimentary divorce mediation consultation.
 The compassionate divorce lawyers at the firm are skilled at all methods of divorce resolution, including litigation, mediation and collaborative divorce.